kbrsh/blog/src/posts/inside-wade.md

 #### Significance

 Wade uses a special function to find how significant a term is to the data.
-This function takes in many factors, including the length of the documents, the length of a specific document with the term, and the number of occurrences of the term.
+This function takes various factors into account, including the length of the documents, the length of a specific document with the term, and the number of occurrences of the term.

 The significance of the term _t_ in the set of documents _d_ can be represented by the function: